 By the way, this is part 4, and the final stage of the series “Stages & Process Involved in Igbo Traditional Marriage Ceremony” – you can find part 3 by clicking here.

 Common Questions Grooms Ask About Igbo Traditional Weddings

-#1.
-So, At What Point Is the Wedding Complete?
+2. At What Point Is an Igbo Wedding Complete?

-By igbo customs and tradition, the igba nkwu ceremony is the traditional marriage solemnization ceremony.
-During the ceremony, the bride and groom are officially declared man and wife, and groom can take his bride home.
+By Igbo customs and tradition, the igba nkwu ceremony is the traditional marriage solemnization ceremony.
+During the ceremony, the bride and groom are officially declared man and wife, and the groom can take his bride home.

 - Visit #1: Iku aka – you come to inquire from your fiance’s parents: ‘am I permitted to marry your daughter’.
 If you receive a ‘yes’, then you would be visiting again for the ime ego stage.

 - Visit #2: Consent from the bride’s kindred/ extended family